-\begin{tabular}{1 c c}
+\begin{tabular}{l c c}

 \hline

 1 &2 &3 \\ 1 2 3

-\hline А В $\overline{\mathbf{C}}$
+\hline - ٨ В C

 A &B &C \\ A D U

-a &b &c \\ $\mathbf{a}$ b с
+a &b &c \\ a b с

 \hline

 \end {tabular}

 This is neither sophisticated or beautiful but shows the principles.
-Obviously the tabular uses a $\ensuremath{\texttt{begin-end}}$ structure.
-After the $\ensuremath{\texttt{begin}}\$ is a set of curly braces containing the letters 1 c c.
-These letters tells $\ensuremath{\texttt{IAT}}\$ how to align the content in the three columns, first column 1 for left-adjusted and the other two c for centred.
+Obviously the tabular uses a \begin-\end structure.
+After the \begin{tabular} is a set of curly braces containing the letters 1 c c.
+These letters tells LATEX how to align the content in the three columns, first column 1 for left-adjusted and the other two c for centred.
 There is of course an r for right-adjusted columns.

-The core of the table contains rows such as for example 1 &2 &3 $\$ .
+The core of the table contains rows such as for example 1 &2 &3 $\$.
 We can see that the ampersand is used to mark columns 2 and 3 but is not used for column 1.
-This is how $IAT_EX$ uses the ampersand in the tabular environment, it indicates a jump, tab, to the next column.
-The line ends with a double backslash which tells $IAT_EX$ that the line is complete and to switch to a new line.
+This is how IAT_EX uses the ampersand in the tabular environment, it indicates a jump, tabular stop, to the next column.
+The line ends with a double backslash which tells IAT_EX that the line is complete and to switch to a new line.
 All lines of data in a table must end with the double backslash.
 I have also inserted some horizontal lines using the hline command.
 This code does not take a double backslash to mark that it is on a separate line.

-This example shows us a few things worth noting.
+The example shows us a few things worth noting.
 First, that a table should be as simple as possible when it comes to lines, this is good typography.
-Second, $IAT_EX$ will determine the width of columns and the width of the table based on the content.
+Second, IAT_EX will determine the width of columns and the width of the table based on the content.
 This is of course fine as long as our data and column headers are simple and short.

-By loading an extension called booktabs (see section 7.6) you have access to a series of additional lines, called rules that will help you organise more complex tables.
+By loading an package called booktabs (see section 8.3) you get access to a series of additional lines, called rules that will help you organise more complex tables.
 In the following example we use the non-native commands \toprule, \midrule, \bottomrule and \cmidrule.
-They are all self-explanatory except the last.
+They are probably all self-explanatory except the last.